printix/Power-BI/README.md

 other users (or even guests), embed visuals into your application, etc.

 ## Demo
-A demo of the Printix solution template can be viewed [here](https://app.powerbi.com/view?r=eyJrIjoiNDRkYzNlOTMtMzcwZC00ODY4LWE5MGQtMzJlMWU2MDk5M2NmIiwidCI6IjNlYWFmMWQzLTZmOWUtNDBmZC1iN2U5LTYwYjQ1ZTU1ZTEyNSIsImMiOjh9).
+A demo of the Printix solution template can be viewed [here](https://app.powerbi.com/view?r=eyJrIjoiOTUyMDRlOTktODlmNS00YTk2LTgzMTEtNzQ4ZmMyY2E2NGY4IiwidCI6IjJlNWQ4OWQxLTBiOTgtNDVkOC1iNzBmLWM3OWRiMTBmZWI1NCIsImMiOjh9).

 # Getting started
 To start using the Printix Power BI solution, follow the steps described in the Printix Administrator Manual:
 1. [Setup Printix Analytics](https://manuals.printix.net/administrator/topic/how-to-setup-analytics)
 2. [Setup Power BI](https://manuals.printix.net/administrator/topic/how-to-setup-power-bi)
 3. (Optional) [Publish the report to Power BI Service](https://manuals.printix.net/administrator/topic/how-to-publish-to-power-bi-on-the-web)
+   (To publish the Power BI report, you will need a Power BI Pro license.)

 Read more about what you can find in the report [here](https://manuals.printix.net/administrator/topic/how-to-interact-with-power-bi-report).